 Welcome to my model railway world

 Use the menu to your left to explore my site.
-If you want to contact me I will be happy to hear from you in any format -
+If you want to contact me my details are on the Contact page.

 I have undertaken a series of Teardown Reports for all the Hornby kit I have, which includes hard to find information about piece parts and tells how to access the innards of these units.